 THIS DATE IN HISTORY: Jan.
 24

 1981: Mike Bossy matches Maurice Richard's record of 50 goals in 50 games when he scores twice late in the third period of the New York Islanders' 7-4 victory against the Quebec Nordiques at Nassau Coliseum.

 Bossy comes into the Islanders' 50th game of the 1980-81 season with 48 goals and it looks like he might leave with that many when he's kept off the scoresheet for more than 55 minutes.
 But with the Islanders on a power play, Bossy gets No. 49 with 4:10 remaining in the third period.
-With the Coliseum crowd in full roar, Bossy catches Richard, who set the mark in 1944-45, when he beats Ron Grahame from the lower left circle with 1:29 left.
+Encouraged by a roaring Coliseum crowd, Bossy catches Richard, who set the mark in 1944-45, when he beats Ron Grahame from the lower left circle with 1:29 left.

 1937: Howie Morenz scores the 271st and final goal of his NHL career during the Montreal Canadiens' 4-1 win against the Chicago Blackhawks at Chicago Stadium.
-Four days later, his career comes to an abrupt end when he sustains a career-ending leg injury against the Blackhawks in a game at the Forum.
+Four days later, his career comes to an abrupt end when he sustains a leg injury against the Blackhawks in a game at the Forum.

-1960: Chicago's Glenn Hall ties the NHL record for consecutive games played by a goaltender when he appears in his 328th straight game, a 3-2 loss to the Canadiens.
+1960: Chicago's Glenn Hall ties the NHL record for consecutive games played by a goalie when he appears in his 328th straight game, a 3-2 loss to the Canadiens.
 Hall matches the mark set by Montreal's Georges Vezina.

-1988: Defenseman Neil Sheehy of the Hartford Whalers becomes the first skater in NHL history to wear No. 0.
+1988: Neil Sheehy, a defenseman with the Hartford Whalers, becomes the first skater in NHL history to wear No. 0.
 Sheehy takes seven minutes in penalties during the Whalers' 2-1 overtime victory against the Detroit Red Wings at the Civic Center.

 2001: Mario Lemieux scores a goal in each period for his 40th NHL hat trick (passing Bossy for second place all-time).
 He has all three goals for the Pittsburgh Penguins in a 3-1 victory against Montreal at Mellon Arena.
 Lemieux scores his three goals on three shots.